-This guide introduces and defines eighteen of the most critical and current risk domains within four key areas.
+This guide introduces and defines nineteen of the most critical and current risk domains within four key areas.
 The guide describes why organizations need to acknowledge each risk domain and offers concrete suggestions of how organizations can account for risks presented by each domain.

-Risk domains are categories or focus areas of defining control areas that help to guide third party risk management (TPRM) programs.
+Risk domains are categories or focus areas of defining control areas that help to guide third-party risk management (TPRM) programs.
 Risk domains are used to scope or frame types of controls that should be evaluated during a vendor risk assessment.
 The ever-changing risk and regulatory environment define risk domains.